🍣 surimi

 pnpm add -D surimi

-Installation of the Vite plugin
+Adding the Vite plugin

 import { defineConfig } from 'vite';

-import surimi from 'vite-plugin-surimi';
+import surimi from 'surimi/vite';

 export default defineConfig({